narwassco/awesome-narok-vector-tiles/README.md

 |dma|Polygon|13|17|District Metered Area(DMA) for Non-Revenue Water Management|
 |point_annotation|Point|10|18|We put all the annotation data here if we need to show some label.|

+In Narok water, although we have a pumping station at the WTP, we don't have layer for pump.
+I know it is significant for a water company.
+So, you may need to add a layer for pumping station.

 ## 2. Design your Mapbox Style on Mapbox Studio
 Next step is to design your own Mapbox Style on Mapbox Studio by using `mbtile` which was produced before.